Archips/boot2root/Walkthrough1.md

 ```

 140 is thus our pivot to exploit the binary.
-The idea is to trick `exploit_me`, make it print 140 and then give it an address that will point on /bin/sh in order to launch a root shell.
+The idea is to trick `exploit_me`, make it print 140 "A"s and then give it an address that will point to `/bin/sh` in order to launch a root shell.
 This technique is called **ret2libc**.
-The difference with a basic buffer overflow attack which normally overwrite the return address with the address of a malicious function, is that we overwrite the address of the return function with the address of the `system` libc function.
+The difference with a basic buffer overflow attack which would normally overwrite the return address with the address of a malicious function, is that we overwrite the address of the return function with the address of the `system` libc function.
 In this case we want the system function to launch `/bin/sh`, more precisely we want `system("/bin/sh")`.

-To do so, let's follow some steps.
+To do so, let's follow these steps.

-First, using gdb, we find the address of `system`.
+First, let's find the address of `system` using gdb.

 ```
 zaz@BornToSecHackMe:~$ gdb exploit_me